PhilippeBekaert/snd-hdspe/doc/controls.md

 typical for the card, and the content of a register named the DDS register.
 This ratio is returned in the "DDS" control element.

-The "Raw Sampling Rate" control element enables setting a DDS value, determining internal sample rate.
+The "Raw Sampling Rate" control element enables setting a DDS value, determining internal sample rate to sub-Hz accuracy.
 This can be used to synchronise the cards internal clock to e.g. a system clock.

 AIO Pro elements